intel/neural-compressor/neural_compressor/compression/pruner/README.md

 - Multi-head Attention Pruning (Work in progress)

   Multi-head attention mechanism boosts transformer models' capability of contextual information analysis.
 However, different heads' contribution to the final output varies.
 In most situation, a number of heads can be removed without causing accuracy drop.
-Head pruning can be applied in a wide range of scenes including BERT, GPT as well as other large language models. **We haven't support it in pruning, but we have provided experimental feature in model Auto Slim**.
+Head pruning can be applied in a wide range of scenes including BERT, GPT as well as other large language models. **We haven't support it in pruning, but we have provided experimental feature in Model Auto Slim**.
 Please refer to [multi-head attention auto slim examples](https://github.com/intel/neural-compressor/blob/master/examples/pytorch/nlp/huggingface_models/question-answering/model_slim)